Danica-M/Danica-M/README.md

 ###

 <h4 align="center">If you prefer a single syllable name you can also call me "Dan".<br>I'm a recent graduate in computing systems, and I'm super jazzed about all things software development, cloud computing, and data science.
-Right now, my GitHub page is a work in progress as I upload projects from my time in school.</h4>
+Right now, my GitHub page is a work in progress as I reorganize and tidy up my projects that i worked on during my college journey.</h4>

 ###